facebook/react-native/bots/NewIssueGreeting.md

 - If this is a feature request or a bug that you would like to be fixed by the team, please report it on [Product Pains](https://productpains.com/product/react-native/).
 It has a ranking feature that lets us focus on the most important issues the community is experiencing.

-- If you don't know how to do something, asking on [StackOverflow](http://stackoverflow.com/questions/tagged/react-native) with the tag `react-native` or for more real time interactions, ask on [Discord](https://discord.gg/0ZcbPKXt5bZjGY5n) in the #react-native channel.
+- If you don't know how to do something, please ask on [StackOverflow](http://stackoverflow.com/questions/tagged/react-native) with the tag `react-native` or for more real time interactions, ask on [Discord](https://discord.gg/0ZcbPKXt5bZjGY5n) in the #react-native channel.